marohrdanz/NGCHMSupportFiles/README.md

 1. **ShaidyMapGen.jar**: compiled java code used to export an NG-CHM to a file

-   This jar file was compiled for java 11 by running `ant -f build_shaidyRmapgen.xml` (ant build script is in the [NG-CHM Viewer project](https://github.com.MD-Anderson-Bioinformatics/NG-CHM)).
+   This jar file was compiled for java 11 by running `ant -f build_shaidyRmapgen.xml` (ant build script is in the [NG-CHM](https://github.com/MD-Anderson-Bioinformatics/NG-CHM) viewer project).

    When this package is loaded, the SHAIDYMAPGEN environment variable is set to the path of the ShaidyMapGen.jar file in this package.